 But how do you begin to leverage video advertising?

 Look no further because this video marketing guide covers the ABCDs of video advertising, so it’s perfect for getting you started.
-You’ll learn what this type of advertising implies, discover the most popular video ad types and see how they connect to your marketing goals, but also how to create video ads and measure campaign success.
+You’ll learn what this type of online advertising implies, discover the most popular video ad types and see how they connect to your marketing goals, but also how to create video ads and measure campaign success.

 If you stick until the end, you’re in for a treat—several video advertising examples from well-known brands to inspire you.

 1. What Is Video Advertising?

 3. What Are the Benefits/Advantages of Using Video Ads?
 (The Why)

 4. Digital Video Advertising – Best Practices

 6. What Type of Marketing KPIs Is Video Advertising Suited For?